smalot/pdfparser/README.md

 - Handling of hexa and octal encoding in text sections
 - Create custom configurations (see [/doc/CustomConfig.md]).

-Currently, secured documents are not supported.
+Currently, secured documents and extracting form data are not supported.

 ## License